elotroalex/chiens/_texts/translation.md

 - {:.sp}  The Black Man with Glasses *(fleeing.)*

-- {:.pr} I say : O, let the quarrels rot for a long time!
+- {:.pr} I say, let the quarrels die already!
 Help!
 Help!

 *(Enter The Priests.)*

 - {:.sp} 1st Priest *(index finger pointing at Toussaint.)*

-- {:.pr} Wretch, if you go on the road and you meet a person who speaks to you, I forbid you to get all puffed up before answering.
+- {:.pr} Wretch, if you go on the road and someone talks to you, I forbid you from putting on airs before answering.

 - {:.sp} 2nd Priest.

-- {:.pr} Wretch, I forbid you to go down the narrow roads, lest someone meet you.
+- {:.pr} Wretch, I forbid you from going down the narrow roads, lest someone runs into you.

 ---